 Aspen is at the upper end of a steep mountain valley.
 Aspen does not have an interstate highway running through it.
 Aspen was classified as nonattainment for PM{10} , but it is now under an attainment/maintenance plan.
 The valley is more restricted at the lower end, and thus forms a tighter trap for pollutants.
 The transient population due to winter skiing and summer mountain activities greatly increases the population and traffic during these seasons.
 There is also a large down valley population that commutes to work each day from as far away as the Glenwood Springs area, which is 41 miles to the northeast.
-Aspen currently has a high volume filter based PM{10} monitor operated by the CDPHE-APCD, and a continuous $PM{10}/PM{2.5}$ GRIMM EDM 180 monitor operated by Pitkin County.
+There is currently a high volume filter based PM{10} monitor and a continuous $PM{10}/PM{2.5}$ GRIMM EDM 180 monitor operated at this site.